Sigma Alpha Sorority Educational Foundation

 How does Sigma Alpha Sorority Educational Foundation spend its money?

 Sigma Alpha Sorority Educational Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Sigma Alpha Sorority Educational Foundation tax-deductible?